 Fax +49 6184 929778

-Zorro version 1.54 was released and is available on the download page.
-This version contains a system for simulating and trading options and futures, functions to load and access databases from Yahoo™ and Quandl™, arbitrary-format CSV import, a season indicator, as well as many other exciting new features.
+Zorro version 1.58 was released and is available on the download page.
+This version contains a system for HFT simulation and backtest, and many other new features, improvements, and bugfixes.
 The complete feature list can be found on the What's New page.

 A comparison table of Zorro vs. TradeStation™ vs. Metatrader™ can be found on the FAQ page.